 Skills priority Priorities and supporting rationale The Future Workforce.
-Including young people, career seekers and career changers Recovery support to help individuals navigate the impact of Covid-19 on the job market.
+Including young people, career seekers and career changers Recovery support to help individuals navigate the job market following the impact of Covid-19.
 Ensure those seeking jobs and careers have access to comprehensive, high quality information about the opportunities available in Buckinghamshire.
 Improve the work-readiness of students leaving education.
 Increase local take up of pathways leading to in demand occupations.
-2. A Skilled and Productive Workforce.
-Programmes to support employers and the existing workforce Ensure businesses have access to the information they need to manage their workforces effectively during the Covid-19 pandemic.
+A Skilled and Productive Workforce.
+Programmes to support employers and the existing workforce Ensure businesses have access to the information they need to manage their workforces effectively during and after the Covid-19 pandemic.
 Strengthen the talent pipeline for strategic growth sectors and key skills shortage occupations.
 Workforce development support for SMEs, start-ups and the self-employed 3.
 An Inclusive Workforce.
-Cross-cutting themes to support the entire population Ensure residents have access to the information they need to gain access to opportunities to improve their knowledge and skills for both work and life.
-Mobilize potential of current population.
+Cross-cutting themes to support the entire population Ensure residents have the information they need to gain access to opportunities to improve their knowledge and skills for both work and life.
+Mobilise potential of current population.
 Attract and retain talent.
 Promote skills for green growth.
 4. An Informed Approach.
-Maintaining up to date information on skills needs through research and employer networks Maximize the impact of national skills policy on the local economy.
+Maintaining up to date information on skills needs through research and employer networks Maximise the impact of national skills policy on the local economy.
 High quality LMI and research.
-Maintain sector sub groups to inform policy, strategy and actions plans and share good practice.
-Update Skills Strategy.
+Maintain sector sub-groups to inform policy, strategy and actions plans and share good practice.
+Update the Skills Strategy.
 5. A Digitally Able Population.
-Ensuring access to digital programmes for the whole population for work and life Ensure residents are able to develop their digital literacy so they can access the services they need to meet their basic health and well-being needs.
+Ensuring access to digital programmes for the whole population for work and life Ensure residents are able to develop their digital literacy so they so they can gain access to the services they need to meet their basic health and well-being needs.
 Ensure residents have access to education and training programmes enabling them to develop their digital skills and take up emerging digital careers.
-Champion the adoption of new technology and development of employee skills amongst SMEs as a lever of growth.
+Champion the adoption of new technology and development of employee skills amongst SMEs as a lever for growth.